9paramraol/AcceleratedCPP/2_EssentialCPPTechniques/Notes.md

   3. auto&& : take and dump type variables.
 - minor detail about std::forward, and the calling of the correct function.
 - const function and const propogation.
+- Different types of operations:
+  1. Copy
+  2. Swap
+  3. Move
+- Rule of 3 and the 2 problems that arise because of it, finally the rule of 5.
+- What are r-values?
+- Copy assignable and move assignable.
+- default and its usage.
+Adding even one of the 5 leads to non-generation of the other (why? answer this part)
+- Works in copy but not in move.
+- The noexcpet note.
+- Default destructors to get more peformance.
+The case of std::copy and why its not optimized.
+- The pitfall of using the default move.
+Note:
+  1. compound types are actaully moved.
+  2. simple types are just moved.
+- && at the end of the function, how to use it.
+- Copy elision, and why we shouldn't always move.
+- Cases when copies are ok, cases when copies are not ok.